Ab initio calculations of the electronic structure of Ac$^+$: Results

 \subsection{Hyperfine Structure Parameters}

 The calculated values of $A_0$ and $q_{zz}$, obtained using the FSCC and the CI+MBPT+Br methods are displayed in Table~\ref{tab:HFS}.

-The calculated $A_0$ parameters are in good agreement between the two methods, with discrepancies of well below 5$\%$ in most cases, and the largest difference of 12$\%$ for the $^3$F$_2$ level.
+The calculated $A_0$ parameters are in good agreement between the two methods, with discrepancies of well below 5$\%$ in most cases, and the largest difference of 13$\%$ for the $^3$F$_2$ level.
 In contrast, larger discrepancies can be seen for $q_{zz}$.
-For the even states, values differ by between $6 - 15 \%$.
-The value of $q_{zz}$ calculated using the FSCC approach for the two odd states $^3$P$^o_1$ and $^1$P$^o_1$ differs from the the CI+MBPT+Br results by over $20\%$; however, the two methods agree upon the relative size of the $q_{zz}$ for the different levels.
+For the even states, the discrepancies range from $6 - 15 \%$ and for the odd states they are even greater.
+The physical origin of the discrepancy between the two methods is not easy to disentangle given that the approaches are very different.
+The effect of core-polarization in the CI+MBPT+Br method (treated in the random-phase approximation) is up to 60\%, so the discrepancy may well be due to the more complete treatment of core polarization in the FSCC method.

 The $q_{zz}$ and $A_0$ parameters for the $^1$P$^o_1$ state were also calculated using multiconfigurational Dirac Hartree Fock (MCDHF) approach in Ref.~\cite{LiTeiLi2025} and used there to extract the nuclear moments from measurements.
-The values reported in Ref.~\cite{LiTeiLi2025} are $-1890(190)$ MHz for $A_0$ and -173(17) MHz for $q_{zz}$, somewhat lower than the current predictions.
+The values reported in Ref.~\cite{LiTeiLi2025} are $-1890(190)$\,MHz for $A_0$ and 173(17)\,MHz for $q_{zz}$, which are somewhat lower than the current predictions.
 Given the hyperfine parameters listed in Table~\ref{tab:HFS}, a relative mobility difference of more than 7$\%$ between the ground state and the metastable $^3$D states, and an LRC setup with chromatography performance comparable to that reported in Ref.~\cite{KimJanAry24}, one can expect to resolve all three hyperfine peaks of both the $^3$P$^{o}_1$ and $^1$P$^{o}_1$ states.